 Bennachie Turnpike Mountain Bike Trail

-Yes, the circular mtb trail may only be 10 miles long but offers a huge variety of cycling; expect immaculately groomed way marked track (thanks to the Bailles of Bennachie), landrover track - some of which is quite gnarly, small sections of tarmac, single track and a couple of hundred meters of pushing/carrying your bike.
-Something for everyone?
+The circular mtb trail may only be 10 miles long but offers a huge variety of cycling; expect immaculately groomed way marked track (thanks to the Bailles of Bennachie), landrover track - some of which is quite gnarly, small sections of tarmac, single track and a couple of hundred meters of pushing/carrying your bike.

-Soon you come to the first test of the day.
-A short, fairly steep downhill on loose rock/gravel leads to a longer fairly steep uphill on loose rock/gravel.
+As you enter this wooded area there is a short, fairly steep downhill on loose rock/gravel leading to a longer fairly steep uphill on loose rock/gravel.
 A test of both your climbing prowess and ability to pick the best line through the brick sized rocks.
 This levels out, the rocks disappear and you continue to the rear gate to Pittodrie House Hotel on your right.
-Ignore it, and continue round to the left then swing round to the right ignoring the rocky uphill trail on the left marked "Hill".
+Ignore it, and continue round to the left then swing round to the right ignoring the rocky uphill trail on the left.

 The Turnpike trail again resumes its manicured appearance as it descends across the "Maiden Causeway" and onto a tractor track.
 Continue to join a rough and rocky vehicular width track that descends to a tarmac junction.
-This route continues straight ahead (despite the prominent No Access sign) following the ancient Turnpike trail around the working farm of Horndoyne.
+This route continues straight ahead following the ancient Turnpike trail to the working farm of Horndoyne.

-Horndoyne is a working farm so be careful, leaves gates as you find them, follow direction signs and any instructions given by farm staff.
-Look out for two white-on-green arrows on wooden posts showing the, often muddy, way past the farm buildings.
+Here veer slightly right to take the bye-pass path around the side of the Horndoyne Farm steading buildings.
 After passing the farm buildings the trail is again vehicular width on a stoney tractor track which soon gives way to a grassy track running through scrubby woodland.
 Continue until you come to a tarmac road.

 Turn left onto the tarmac road and follow it to the Back O'Bennachie car park.
 Continue uphill through the car park and take a left onto the forestry road.
-Follow this until it starts to peter out.
-It degenerates from a forestry road into a landy track before becoming a footpath all within a couple of hundred yards.
-Keep a look out for a stream on your right with a narrow path crossing it.
+Follow this until it degenerates from a forestry road into a landy track before becoming a footpath all within a couple of hundred yards.
+This is the start of what is known locally as "The Big Hair Descent", a difficult downhill section.

-Take the narrow path, and be prepared to push/carry your bike for a few minutes.
+Take Barnet Fair, and be prepared to push/carry your bike for a few minutes.
 Some of the path is rideable depending on your strength, bike handling skills and determination.
-However, even if you have all three in Olympian amounts you will still be pushing before long!
 After a couple of hundred metres the path begins to flatten out and becomes rideable.

 From here keep straight on to retrace your way back to the visitor centre.